Skip to main content

 Privacy Policy — Peerakeet, Inc.

-Version 2.1 Effective Date: April 5, 2026 Last Updated: April 5, 2026
+Version 2.2 Effective Date: May 14, 2026 Last Updated: May 14, 2026

-This Privacy Policy (\"Policy\") describes how Peerakeet, Inc. (\"Peerakeet,\" \"we,\" \"us,\" or \"our\") collects, uses, discloses, and protects personal information when you use the adult version of the Peerakeet mobile application, web portal, website, and related platform services (collectively, the \"Service\").
+This Privacy Policy ("Policy") describes how Peerakeet, Inc. ("Peerakeet," "we," "us," or "our") collects, uses, discloses, and protects personal information when you use the adult version of the Peerakeet mobile application, web portal, website, and related platform services (collectively, the "Service").

 By using the Service, you acknowledge this Policy.
 If you do not agree with this Policy, do not use the Service.

-1. Peerakeet\'s Role
+1. Peerakeet's Role

-Peerakeet is not, by default, the treating provider, medical practice, or 42 CFR Part 2 program for customer-delivered services.
-When Peerakeet processes regulated information on behalf of a customer, Peerakeet may operate under contractual obligations such as a Business Associate Agreement (\"BAA\") under HIPAA and, where applicable, a Qualified Service Organization Agreement (\"QSOA\") under 42 CFR Part 2.
+Peerakeet is not, by default, the treating provider, medical practice, educational institution, school official, recovery community organization, lawful holder, or 42 CFR Part 2 program for customer-delivered services.
+When Peerakeet processes regulated information on behalf of a customer, Peerakeet may operate under contractual obligations such as a Business Associate Agreement ("BAA") under HIPAA, a Qualified Service Organization Agreement ("QSOA") under 42 CFR Part 2, a FERPA addendum, or a similar regulated-data agreement.

 Peerakeet does not supervise, direct, or control the services delivered by any organization, provider, certified peer support specialist, or other user of the Service.
 Peerakeet does not evaluate the quality, appropriateness, or legality of services, interactions, or decisions made by users or customers and does not assume responsibility for the conduct of any individual or organization using the platform.